Michaelangel007/crap_plus_plus/chrono/readme.md

     }
 ```

-This code is SLOWLY getting better but still cluttered.
+This code is SLOWLY getting better but still WAY too cluttered.
 Namely, verbose names and that stupid duration cast.

 So how do we proceed cleaning up this junk?